Deer Island (New Brunswick): Geography

 An 1830 map showed the "Quoddy Hell-Gate" of "dangerous whirlpools" off the southern tip of Deer Island.

 In 1931, Frederick Low Olmstead caught attention in New York newspapers when he filed a civil claim against the Astor family falsely alleging Deer Island had belonged to his ancestor Cotton Mather Olmstead in 1705 when Captain Kidd had come ashore, and the island was later allegedly sold to a man curiously named Jacques Cartier working for John Jacob Astor.
 In this fantastical tale, Cartier discovered Kidd's treasure in 1892 beneath a rock with a cross on the island, leading Astor to secretly sell it all.
-These claims sparked ongoing rumors of Kidd's treasure on the island, even though it seemed publications were widely contradicting each other whether this was the Deer Island in New Brunswick, Maine or Massachusetts, and later correcting the alleged date of Olmstead's grant of the land when it was realised Kidd had died in 1701. even catching the attention of the Mormon Church which held it may be related to revelations received by their prophet Joseph Smith.
+These claims sparked ongoing rumors of Kidd's treasure on the island, even though it seemed publications were widely contradicting each other whether this was the Deer Island in New Brunswick, Maine or Massachusetts, and later correcting the alleged date of Olmstead's grant of the land when it was realised Kidd had died in 1701.
 Locals clung to the story as corroborating earlier rumors that pinpointed an area behind Alonzo Calder's house as the likely location of Captain Kidd's treasures.

+As of 1966, Quebec corporation Ran-Lux Mines had obtained 25 mining claims totaling 1000 acres on Campobello, and five claims totalling 200 acres on Deer Island.